nwg/racket-wiki/Math-Library-Features.md

 Not sure how to run this yet.
 Nominations?
 An informal voting system?
 Free-for-all?

 * [Automatic Differentiation](http://en.wikipedia.org/wiki/Automatic_differentiation)
-* Data Tables like Python's PANDAS library
+* Data Tables like Python's [PANDAS](http://pandas.pydata.org/) library
-* [Mondrian](http://stats.math.uni-augsburg.de/mondrian/) style dynamic, interactive data analysis visualizations (probably belongs in plotting library)
+* [Mondrian](http://stats.math.uni-augsburg.de/mondrian/) style dynamic, interactive data analysis visualizations (this probably belongs in plotting library, but needs to be integrated with the data table above)

 # Planned Features